5. Running DFM on any OS

 sudo service mongod start

-If Java 11 is installed and recent dynfi.jar file is downloaded to current directory, DynFi Manager can be started like this (it should connect to MongoDB on localhost):
+With Java 11 installed and the latest dynfi.jar file downloaded to the current directory, DynFi Manager can be started like this (it will connect to MongoDB on localhost):

 java -jar dynfi-version.jar

-(Of course the actual file name should be used instead of dynfi-version.jar file as above.)
+(Of course use the actual file name instead of dynfi-version.jar

-This should start DynFi Manager and bind it to all IP addresses available, especially 127.0.0.1.
-The output should be similar to the image below (after accepting custom certificate with security exception).
+This will start DynFi Manager and bind it to all IP addresses available, especially 127.0.0.1.
+The output should resemble the image below (after accepting custom certificate with a security exception).

 Running DynFi Manager on FreeBSD 11.1 without default log directory

-As seen in the image, due to lack of default log directory, DynFi Manager prints all logs to standard output.
-This can be easily changed by creating the default directory for DynFi Manager to write its logs:
+As shown on the image, due to the lack of a default log directory, DynFi Manager prints all logs to standard output.
+This can be easily changed by creating a default directory for DynFi Manager to write its logs:

 mkdir /var/log/dynfi

-When starting again, one can also specify precise IP address (192.168.10.50 in this very example) and port (443, default for HTTPS) DynFi Manager should bind to.
-This way DynFi Manager can be started using:
+When starting DFM again, you can specify a precise IP address (e.g., 192.168.10.50) and port (443, the default for HTTPS) DynFi Manager should bind to.
+This way, DynFi Manager can be started with the following command:

 ipAndPort=192.168.10.50:443 java -jar dynfi-version.jar